MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD13_DEMO.md

 10. Explain to the students that during Exercise 1, they will add the code in this method to encrypt the grade report.
 11. Run the application, and then log on as **vallee** with the password **password99**.
 12. Generate grade reports for **George Li** and **Kevin Liu**.
 Save each report in the **[Repository Root]\Mod13\Labfiles\Reports** folder.
-13. Close the application, and then attempt to open one of the reports that you created in the previous step by using Windows Internet Explorer and Notepad to show the encrypted data.
+13. Close the application, and then attempt to open one of the reports that you created in the previous step by using Notepad to show the encrypted data.
 14. From the **[Repository Root]\Mod13\Labfiles\Solution\Exercise 2** folder, open the **Schools-Reports.sln** solution.
 15. Open **WordWrapper.cs**, and then locate the **DecryptWithX509** method.
 16. Explain to the students that during Exercise 2, they will add the code in this method to decrypt the reports.